spiderassassin/TelephoneJam/README.md

   * also made respawning possible in a very scuffed way (just reloads the scene)
   * Created some lore for this world with the death screen - there are also versions of the sheet for Game Win and Game If-You-Don't-Win-Or-Lose (labelled GameMid under Sprites)
   * Created a custom backing track for the game! it loops and stuff woah
+  * cape still clips, idk how to fix this.
-  * i love dotween THANK YOU FOR DOTWEEN DEV 3
+  * i love dotween THANK YOU FOR DOTWEEN DEV 2
   * I also also love flying